arhunt/elections_vs_bkgr_checks/README.md

-Group Project: Comparison of changes by state in numbers of background checks in the years following presidential elections.
+## Group Project: Comparison of changes by state in numbers of background checks in the years following presidential elections.

+### Contributors:
-Wynn Bigham
+* Wynn Bigham

-Allan Hunt
+* Allan Hunt

-Alex Mogren
+* Alex Mogren

-Vince Dinolfo
+* Vince Dinolfo